Shimokawa, Hokkaido: Geography

-Shimokawa is 90% forest: primarily oak, white birch, larch, and pine trees.

-The main river in Shimokawa is the Nayoro River which is a tributary of the Teshio River (the second longest river in Hokkaido).
+Shimokawa is located on the eastern edge of the Nayoro Basin, in the upper reaches of the Nayoro River, a tributary of the Teshio River (the second longest river in Hokkaido) that flows through northern Hokkaido.
 The Nayoro River has two branches: the Sanru River (smaller) and the Panke River (larger).
 The Sanru River is very clear and is a spawning area for Cherry Trout.
-Fly fishing is very popular in Shimokawa.
+Fly fishing is very popular in Shimokawa.Most of the area is made up of the slopes of the Kitami Mountains.Shimokawa is 90% forest: primarily oak, white birch, larch, and pine trees.